The Sunday Philosophy Club series: Themes and issues

 The series deals widely with "everyday moral and philosophical conundrums" through Isabel's work as the editor of a philosophical journal.
 McCall Smith notes: "We can't necessarily answer the great questions about meaning – Camus talks about this, that you can't answer the question of what is the meaning of life, but you can find meaning in a limited context, and work toward that."

 A key element is the notion that simplicity and kindness are important aspects of life: "Kindness needn't be dull ... it can also be elevating and moving."
 Commenting on the lack of villains in his ‘mystery’ stories, McCall Smith explains: "I don't do baddies very well."
 Ultimately, the books examine "the fundamental question of how we can lead a good and satisfying life."

 The series frequently makes references to works of literature from Scotland and elsewhere.
 Often-mentioned is W. H. Auden, McCall Smith's favourite poet, whose "marvellously humane" poetry is "a constant inspiration".

 Jamie, Isabel's love interest, has been given McCall Smith's favourite name.

-The Really Terrible Orchestra, of which the author is a founding member, appears in the firsts novel of this series.
+The Really Terrible Orchestra, of which the author is a founding member, appears in the first novel of this series.

 Philosopher Julian Baggini also appears in two novels in the series.